-Mr. Bryan replied: "That is a family matter and I'll leave you to deal with it."
+Mr. Bryan replied: "That is a family matter and I'll leave you to deal with "."

-those who were loaning money to Europe, whereupen Mr. Bryan expressed much surprise that this should be the case in the President's own State.
+No hands went up when he asked for those who were loaning money to Europe, whereupon Mr. Bryan expressed much surprise that this should be the case in the President's own State.

-At Zanesville Mr. Bryan spoke for fiftern minutes, giving the greater share of this attention to the greater share.

-of his attention to the trusts.
-In this connection he said:
+At Zanesville Mr. Bryan spoke for fifteen misutes, giving the greater share of his attention to the guest.
+In this of his attention to the trusts.
+In this connection he said: "I want to ask you whether the men

-"I want to ask you whether the men who toil are receiving the share of the blessings of the government protection?
-Tell me if the laboring men are prosperous when it is necessary for him to send his son and question out to work in gadizations have been compensed to protest and to work against the employment of child-labor.
-Under a satisfactory condition in prosperous times the head of a ramily ought to be able to earn enough in reasonable hours to support himself and his family.
-You will not that today the labority, was less than the condition of the con laying up enough money to give a competency in his old age.
-And the people who trade in the wealth they produce and speculate on the narket are able to accumulate for-unes by the use of government priv-leges more rapidly than they were ever accumulated in the history of the world."
+Tell me if the laboring men are prosper-ous when it is necessary for him to send ils son and daughter out to work in order to help support the family when hey ought to be in school.
+That is not a prosperous conditions.
+The labor or-ranizations have been compelled to ot laying up enough money to give im a competency in his old age.
+And et, the people who trade in the wealth but they produce and speculate on the market are able to accumulate for-tunes by the use of government priv-leges more rapidly than they were ever accumulated in the history of the world."

 Mr. Bryan discussed the Philippine question and in closing his speech said: "Do unto others as you would they should do unto you."
-You would not should do unto you."
-You would not allow any government to fasten upon you the government that you want to fusten upon the Fillpinos and if you are not willing to give liberty to others, you do not deserve liberty yourselves."
+You would not allow any government to fasten upon you the government that you want to fasten upon the Filipinos and if you are do not deserve liberty yourselves."